benedictaquino/cpp-primer/ch06/README.md

 **Exercise 6.49:** What is a candidate function?
 What is a viable function?

+**Solution:** The functions in the set of an overloaded function are candidate functions.
+A viable function are the functions in the subset of candidate functions that can be called with the arguments in the given call.

 **Exercise 6.50:** Given the declarations for `f` from page 242, list viable functions, if any, for each of the following calls.
 Indicate which function is the best match, or if the call is illegal whether there is no match or why the call is ambiguous.

 ```cpp